-Minimum GPA of 2.0 cumulative Minimum "C" grade required in: ADM-112 Keyboarding ADM-116 Keyboarding II ADM-146 Integrated Applications ADM-941 Practicum lowa Central offers a unique educational program in Agriculture.
+Minimum "C" grade required in: ADM-112 Keyboarding ADM-116 Keyboarding II ADM-146 Integrated Applications ADM-941 Practicum lowa Central offers a unique educational program in Agriculture.
 Typically, the first two years of the program are taken at Iowa Central and the final two years are completed at a four-year University.
 Courses will be selected to align with specific programs at four-year institutions.

-Enrollment Date: Fall and/or Spring Semester Program Length: 60 weeks Campus: Fort Dodge Department: Business CIP#: 5204010200
+Enrollment Date: Fall and/or Spring Semester Minimum Required Credits: 32 (Diploma), 63 (AAS) Campus: Fort Dodge Department: Business CIP#: 5204010200